Danish22/dovetail/README.md

 ## License

-Dovetail is Copyright © 2013-2016 Sourdough Labs Research and Development Corp.
+Dovetail is Copyright © 2016 Vince Hodges and Matt Farley.
 It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.